mattbrand/campconquer/README.md

 > You may be tempted to edit the gear etc. via the admin interface.
 RESIST THE TEMPTATION.
 Do it through Google Doc / Export CSV / Git or else local demos, staging, etc. will get out of sync with production.

+For paths, look at the "Paths" sheet

+> INSTRUCTIONS TBD

+I wrote a little script to convert Matt's path json into tab-delimited:
+* run `rails r "Path.print_rows('blue', 'defense')" | pbcopy`
+* switch to the gdoc, click on a cell and hit *Cmd-V* to paste

 ## API Docs